Learn More

 The mission of the Appalachian Trail Conservancy (ATC) is to protect, manage, and advocate for the Appalachian National Scenic Trail.

 An all-volunteer staff in Washington, D.C., managed the organization for its first four decades.
-With central offices in Harpers Ferry, West Virginia, a quarter-mile from the Trail since 1972, the ATC today has a governing body of 17 volunteers, more than 30,000 individual members, an annual budget of $14 million, a full-time staff of about 60 (along with more than a dozen part-time and seasonal employees), and total assets of about $17 million, including about 40 properties along the Trail.
+With central offices in Harpers Ferry, West Virginia, a quarter-mile from the Trail since 1972, the ATC today has a governing body of 17 volunteers, nearly 30,000 individual members, an annual budget of $14 million, a full-time staff of about 60 (along with more than a dozen part-time and seasonal employees), and total assets of about $17 million, including about 40 properties along the Trail.

 OUR MISSION & VALUES